 E. John Wherry, associate professor of Microbiology, has been named the new Director of the Institute for Immunology (IFI), at the Perelman School of Medicine, University of Pennsylvania.
 The Penn Institute for Immunology was established in 2009 to provide an administrative and programmatic structure to unify the basic, translational, and clinical immunology communities across the University.
 The Institute’s primary mission is to establish new interactions and synergistic collaborations that will accelerate innovative discoveries and to apply findings within the basic sciences to clinically–translatable approaches.
 Its membership now includes more than 160 faculty members from 23 departments across five schools as well as representation from CHOP and the Wistar Institute.

 “The Institute for Immunology at Penn is designed to capitalize on our strengths in the basic and translational immunology of inflammation, autoimmunity, cancer, transplantation and infection and to catalyze the next steps in basic science discovery, translational research and clinical treatment of immune-related diseases,” says Wherry.
 “The IFI will foster cross–disciplinary interactions with other centers and institutes to keep Penn at the forefront of immunology research and treatment.”

 Appointed Associate Dean for Research at the Philadelphia Veteran Affairs Medical Center (PVAMC)

 Nominated to the Forbes 30 Under 30 list in Science and Healthcare

 Edward Behrens, M.D.

-Recipient of the Steward J. McCracken Award from the Arthritis Foundation.
+Recipient of the Stewart J. McCracken Award from the Arthritis Foundation

 Carl June, M.D.